Society of Hispanic Professional Engineers By-Laws

 a.
 Responsible for the coordination of general body meetings.

-c.
-Create and share flyers for all General Body Meetings to the Communications Chair.

 d.
+Create and share flyers for all General Body Meetings with the Communications Chair.

-Works closely with Historian to create/update alumni and professional databases.
+e.
+Works closely with the Historian and Alumni Relations to create or update alumni and professional databases.

 Outreach Chair

 b.
-Responsible for coordinating and facilitating the annual Noche De Ciencias.
+Responsible for coordinating and facilitating the bi-annual Noche De Ciencias or a related event such as a Science Extravaganza.

 e.
 Responsible for arranging events in support and assistance to the community.